|

 various kings, prelates, and saints.
 Many miracles were attributed to her

+during her lifetime.
 Clare (1193-1253) was co-founder, with Francis of

 Assisi, of the Poor Clares, a mendicant order which spread rapidly through Italy